Samuel-Scalbert/FriendFinder-for-LoL/README.md

 ## A step-by-step guide to launching the application for the first time.

-* **Note:If you want to test the application locally, you will need to have an API key available by creating a Riot account here: https://developer.riotgames.com/.
+* **Note: If you want to test the application locally, you will need to have an API key available by creating a Riot account here: https://developer.riotgames.com/.
 Alternatively, you can access the application in the cloud, where the key is changed by the creator every day.
 Additionally, you can send an email to samuel.scalbert@chartes.psl.eu to request access to the API key.
 The API key as to be changed in this file : [app.py](app/app.py)**

 To get started with the application, there is already one pre-filled account called 'touscompte'.